Find YOUR Local Service Center

 Red wasps create elaborate, paper-like nests.
 They are social wasps, meaning each nest houses a single queen wasp who lays eggs for the rest of the colony and other female wasp workers help the leader with nesting.

-The female and male wasp will mate once a year.
-After mating, the female wasp goes into hibernation in the ground until winter passes.
-The males then die.
+The female and male red wasp will mate once a year.
+After mating, the female red wasp goes into hibernation in the ground until winter passes.
+The red wasp male will then die.
 Some female wasps in the nest are sterile, so their only job is to tend to the eggs and larvae.
 As spring continues, the nest develops and more eggs and larvae are produced.
 Male wasps grow from unfertilized eggs and fertile females will then begin mating.

-Red wasps prefer nesting in the opening of trees.
+Red wasps prefer nesting in the openings of trees.
 They can be found hanging on porch ceilings, window and door frames, deck floors and attic rafters.
+Red wasps prefer to be outside, but they can come inside through open doors, windows and holes in screens.
+A red wasp nest can get very big and there can be so many insects that they become a problem and the risk of someone being stung increases.

 It is not recommended that homeowners attempt to remove red wasp nests themselves.
 Contact a pest control provider like Western Exterminator to safely remove the nest.